 This course covers mathematical topics necessary for understanding concepts in computer science.
-Topics include sets, relations, functions, Boolean algebras, switching circuits, number theory, induction, recursion, solving recurrences, introduction to pseudo-code, probability, elementary counting techniques, and graphs.
+Topics include: sets, relations, functions, Boolean algebras, switching circuits, number theory, induction, recursion, solving recurrences, introduction to pseudo-code, probability, elementary counting techniques, and graphs.
 May not be taken for credit towards a major in mathematics.
-Prerequisite: Any 3 credit hour mathematics course at the level of MTH 133 or higher.
+Pre/co-requisite: CSI 130.
 Spring, annually.
-IAI-C5915
+IAI-CS915

-CSI 240 INTRODUCTION TO COMPUTER SYSTEMS
+INTRODUCTION TO COMPUTER SYSTEMS CSI 240

 The course focuses on the operation and administration of the computer and its role in information systems.
 The course introduces topics common to all operating systems such as CPU scheduling, memory management, and virtual memory.
-This course covers an introduction to computer architecture and organization including memory organization, processor architecture and instruction sets.
+This course covers an introduction to computer architecture and organization including memory organization, processor architecture, and instruction sets.
 This course cannot be used for credit in CS or CIS.
 Prerequisites: CSI 250 or 230 or 140, or equivalent, and CSI 121.
 As needed.